 No Indicator Related CS Policy Methodology monitoring 62 Number of permissions for development granted contrary to EA advice EA Affordable Housing Criteria 63 Percentage of affordable housing that meets the criteria set out in the policy.
 DMH1 - Affordable Housing Criteria Housing Needs Gypsy and Traveller Accommodation 64 No of new GT pitches created (DMH2) DMH2 - Gypsy and Traveller Accommodation Planning Policy Dwellings in the open countryside 65 No of permissions granted in accordance with the policy criteria.(DMH3) DMH3 - Dwellings in the open countryside and Area of Outstanding Natural Beauty Insufficient recording to allow monitoring Conversion of Barns and other buildings to dwellings 66 No of permissions accord with the policy criteria.
-(DMH4) Residential and curtilage extensions DMH4 - The conversion of barns and other buildings to dwellings MVM 67 No of permissions involving residential extensions or DMH5 - MVM 67 curtilage extensions that comply with the policy criteria (DMH5) Residential and curtilage extensions IVIVIVI Supporting business growth and the local economy 68 Gain in new employment land by floor area and type 69 Loss of existing employment land by floor and area and type Regeneration 70 Number of firms relocating outside the Borough due to planning constraints set out in policy Regeneration Conversion of barns and other rural buildings to employment uses 71 Number of permissions involving conversion and net new floorspace created Regeneration Recreation and Tourism Development 72 Number of planning permissions involving new or improved facilities DMB3 Searched Weekly List of Decided Appns 73 Number of planning permissions involving loss and change of use of tourism and recreation facilities DMB3 Searched Weekly List of Decided Appns 74 Open Space Provision No of permissions involving loss of Public Open Space (POS) and any alternative provision made (DMR4) DMB4 - Open MVM 75 (POS) and any alternative provision made (DMB4) No of permissions and area of gain in POS (DMB4) space provision DMB4 - Open space provision MVM
+(DMH4) DMH4 - The conversion of barns and other buildings to dwellings MVM Residential and curtilage extensions 67 No of permissions involving residential extensions or curtilage extensions that comply with the policy criteria (DMH5) DMH5 - Residential and curtilage extensions MVM Supporting business growth and the local economy 68 Gain in new employment land by floor area and type 69 Loss of existing employment land by floor and area and type Regeneration 70 Number of firms relocating outside the Borough due to planning constraints set out in policy Regeneration Conversion of barns and other rural buildings to employment uses 71 Number of permissions involving conversion and net new floorspace created Regeneration Recreation and Tourism Development 72 Number of planning permissions involving new or improved facilities DMB3 Searched Weekly List of Decided Appns 73 Number of planning permissions involving loss and change of use of tourism and recreation facilities DMB3 Searched Weekly List of Decided Appns Open Space Provision 74 No of permissions involving loss of Public Open Space (POS) and any alternative provision made (DMB4) DMB4 - Open space provision MVM 75 No of permissions and area of gain in POS (DMB4) DMB4 - Open space provision MVM